udeze73/Intelligent-Coupon-Recommendation-System/README.md

 # Intelligent Coupon Recommendation System

 ## Project Overview
-This project develops a machine learning model that predicts whether a customer will accept or reject a coupon recommendation based on demographic, environmental, and behavioral factors.
+This project develops a machine learning-powered recommendation and prediction system that determines whether a customer is likely to accept or reject a coupon offer based on demographic, behavioral, and contextual factors.

+The project combines:

+Data preprocessing
+Feature engineering
+Imbalanced data handling
+Machine learning pipelines
+Model comparison and evaluation

-The system helps businesses improve targeted marketing campaigns and customer engagement through personalized coupon recommendations.
+The final solution helps businesses improve targeted marketing campaigns and customer engagement through data-driven coupon recommendations.

 ---

 ## Business Problem
-Businesses often struggle to determine which customers are likely to respond positively to promotional offers.
+Businesses frequently send promotional coupons to customers without understanding whether those customers are likely to respond positively.

-Sending irrelevant coupons can:
+This leads to:

+Low conversion rates
-- reduce customer engagement
+Poor customer engagement
-- waste marketing resources
+Wasted marketing resources
-- lower conversion rates
+Inefficient recommendation systems

-This project solves that problem by building a predictive system capable of identifying customers who are more likely to accept coupon offers.
+This project solves the problem by building a predictive machine learning model capable of identifying customers who are more likely to accept coupon recommendations.

 ---